What is ... ?

 - General part: For all study programs

 - Special part: Separately for each study program

 (The most current version must be observed in each case)

 Hours per week in one subject.
 1 SWS = 45 min.

 This special form of course usually refers to a supplementary exercise at a university, often held in a smaller group and accompanying a seminar, in which tutors observe and intervene to help students with problems.
 Tutors can also be students themselves.

 In the exercise, tasks are practiced and solved together.
 The number of participants in the exercise is limited in order to provide the students with good supervision.
 The exercise is usually offered in conjunction with a lecture or seminar.

 An event held by lecturers in front of a large number of students in the style of frontal teaching.

 A compulsory elective module is a compulsory course that allows you to choose between several modules.
-A module represents a self-contained teaching and learning unit that can be made up of different courses in a common sub-area.
-Example: You have four modules to choose from and you are supposed to choose three of them.
-Then you can choose which three of the four possible modules you want to take, but you have to choose three from the offered area in any case.
+In this context, a module represents a completed teaching and learning unit that can be made up of different courses on a common sub-area.
+Example: You have to complete three modules and have four modules to choose from.
+Three of the four modules offered are now selected by you and are therefore considered your compulsory elective modules.

-Besides the elective modules, there are also compulsory modules and elective modules (=these are not compulsory).
+In addition to the compulsory elective modules, there are also compulsory modules and elective modules (=these are not compulsory).